dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 should be in full control.
 They found that poor or many times not so poor soul and all the projects are on his shoulders.

-Another way to spot this is places that people one might meet in different interview stages, have stayed in "Rick's" department for 1 or 2 years and then nothing or something like 7, 8.
-It seems that for a magic reason people after a bit in that place somehow disappear.
-The reason though is easy to
+Another way to spot this is places by meeting people in different interview stages all of which have stayed in "Rick's" department for 1 or 2 years maximum.
+For a "magic" reason after that they tend to disappear.
+Reason is easy to guess: they either wanted to evolve  or they did not work as Rick's satellites.

-guess: they either wanted to evolve  or they did not want to spent their professional life as Rick's satellites.
+## Be a Company's Rick

-Another variation of this is when a company wants to hire you so that you will become their Rick: just get all their current and future projects, work 48 hours per day and let everyone depend on you.
+A variation of the Rick situation above is when a company wants to hire you so that you will become their Rick: just get all their current and future projects, work 48 hours per day and let everyone depend on you.

 Some articles popped up recently on the Internet taking two sides of this argument.
 Both are a good and recommended read: